 Through the years Funko got a lot of licenses and they keep asking for more.
 The size of not covered subjects in culture gets smaller and smaller each year.
 If you haven’t found your beloved show or film yet, maybe you missed them?
-It’s good to check Funko licenses page, their Pop catalogue or go further to Poppriceguide which is created by fans.
-Recently Stashpedia was bought by Funko and turned into Funko App.
+It’s good to check the Funko App or go further to Poppriceguide which is created by fans.

 If they’re not there yet and Google didn’t tell you anything about it, it’s a very high chance they’re not here yet.
 You can always write to Funko and tell them that!
 (Or ask me for a Custom)

-The most figures on the market are called “commons”.
+Most figures on the market are called “commons”.
 Meaning nothing else but that they aren’t limited and they can be bought from any retailer that orders them.
-Sometimes they can be highly desired and sold out fast, especially when the certain show or film is very popular, but for time being, Funko produces them for whatever is required.
+Sometimes they can be highly desired and sold out fast, especially when a certain show or film is very popular, but for time being, Funko produces them for whatever is required.

 But some Pops don’t get the same treatment.
 They get a sticker on them.
 This is where all the confusion begins.
 What do they mean?
 Are they important?
 The answer to the first question is quite long.
 They mean plenty of stuff depending on the sticker.
 So let’s go through them.

 Some Pops are not made just with vinyl.
-They get to be covered in fur (Flocked) or glitter (Diamond).
+They get to be covered in fur – kind of felt (Flocked) or glitter (Diamond).
 This is one way to earn a sticker.
 The other is to glow in the dark – they get a sticker, too.
 Oh, and there are a few scented ones if you like such things.

 Funko Pop Exclusive is usually applied to a certain popular shop or to an event.
 It’s hard to list them all since they keep appearing and disappearing.
 However, it is mostly valid in the USA.
 In Europe, the sticker can be replaced by the shop that is an official Funko seller.
 Recently most of them go to EMP or GameStop.
 A Pop from Hot Toys in the USA can be EMP Exclusive in Europe and have completely no stickers in Australia.